The Neuroscience Behind KCT

 Polyvagal Flexibility & Vagal Tone

-At the core of KCT is the polyvagal theory, which explains how our nervous system shifts between states of safety, connection, and defense.
-By engaging rhythmic movement and safety cues, KCT helps strengthen vagal tone—the body’s ability to move flexibly between activation and calm.
-This flexibility is what allows people to face stress without shutting down or spiraling, and to return more quickly to grounded states of regulation.
+At the core of KCT is polyvagal theory, which explains how the nervous system shifts between states of safety, connection, and defense.
+Through rhythmic movement, attunement, and safety cues, KCT helps strengthen vagal tone the nervous system’s capacity to move flexibly between activation and calm.
+This flexibility allows people to face stress without shutting down or spiraling, and to return more efficiently to regulated states.

 Predictive Coding & State Updating